rlisle/Patriot/README.md

 of a single, published app using particle.io OAuth in the future.
 It remains to be seen whether Apple will allow certifying a hobbyist app such as this, but I'm going to try.

+And as mentioned above also, the Alexa app can be used to control your devices.

 ## Release History
 Refer to the (Releases page)[https://github.com/rlisle/Patriot/releases]